montoyamoraga/new-latin-wave/README.md

 ## About

 Curation of new media arts exhibit for the 2017 version of the [New Latin Wave] festival.
+All of the projects featured were created by Latin American artists based in New York City and part of the community of the [Interactive Telecommunications Program](https://tisch.nyu.edu/itp), [Tisch School of the Arts](https://tisch.nyu.edu/), [New York University](http://www.nyu.edu/).

-## Artists
+## Featured artists

 * [Cristóbal Valenzuela](http://cvalenzuelab.com/)
 * [Francesca Rodríguez-Sawaya](http://www.franrodriguezsawaya.com/)